lzhang22/Job-transitions/README.md

 ## Solution

 The web app provides personalized information about possible job transitions and relevant skills.
 Users of the web app are prompted to enter a brief description of their current data science job.
-The web app identifies individuals in the database who have had similar jobs as the user's current job.
-It then returns proportions of these individuals who later transition into jobs that require more of different skills (e.g., machine learning, data warehouse/governance, and management/leadership).
-The web app also gives examples of possible next jobs and related key skills.
+The web app returns suggestions of future jobs, skills involved in those jobs (e.g., machine learning, statistical analysis), and keywords associated with the jobs.

 ## Files
 ### resume_scraping
-Script to scrape resumes (work experience and education) from indeed.ca.
+Scrapes data science/engineering related resumes (work experience and education) from indeed.ca.
 ### data_preprocessing
-Script to clean and wrangle scraped data.
+Cleans and wrangles scraped data.
 ### topic_modeling
-Script to process text and conduct nmf topic modeling.
+Pocesses text (job descriptions) and runs nmf topic modeling (trains a word2vec model to represent words in the dataset as vectors; semantic similarity between words is then used to compute coherence score for topic model seletion).
+### transition_matrix
+Computes probability of transitionsing from each topic at a job to each topic at the subsequent job.
 ### next_job_pipeline
-Script to compare user's job description with job descriptions in dataset, identify possible next jobs, and compute changes in topic weights at job transitions.
+Processes user's input (current job description) and extracts its topics.
+Gets predicted future job by multiplying user's topic matrix with transition matrix.
+Then uses cosine similarity to find jobs in dataset that are most similar to the predicted future job and present information about those jobs.